mihakralj/pinescript/docs/trends/sma.md

 ### Advantages

 - **Simplicity**: Easy to understand, calculate, and implement
-- **Predictability**: Each price has precisely known influence on the average
+- **Predictability**: Each signal has precisely known influence on the average
 - **Equal Weighting**: No bias toward recent or old data
 - **No Initialization Bias**: Produces valid outputs as soon as window is filled
 - **Deterministic Lag**: Precisely (p-1)/2 bars of lag for symmetrical smoothing